Alumeno/alumeno.github.io/index.md

 - Individual diary entries or 'joys' within a day might have their own subtitles or headings.

 **Output Format Specification (Strict):** You must generate text adhering precisely to the following Joynal import format:
-1. **Entry Separator:** Each distinct date entry must be separated by exactly \n\n---JOYNAL---\n\n.
+1. **Entry Separator:** Each distinct date entry must be separated by exactly `\n\n---JOYNAL---\n\n`.
 2. **Date Line:** Each entry must start with a date line:
-    - Format: ::DATE:: yyyy/MM/dd
+    - Format: `::DATE:: yyyy/MM/dd`
-    - **Crucially:** Use the yyyy/MM/dd format ONLY. **Do NOT include the day of the week** (e.g., Friday), even if present in the source.
-Convert all recognized date formats from the input into this specific yyyy/MM/dd format.
+    - **Crucially:** Use the `yyyy/MM/dd` format ONLY. **Do NOT include the day of the week** (e.g., Friday), even if present in the source.
+Convert all recognized date formats from the input into this specific `yyyy/MM/dd` format.
 Ignore any time information.
 3. **Credits Line (Optional):** If you can clearly identify a rating, score, or overall mood indicator for the day (e.g., "Rating: 8/10", "Mood: Happy", a number near the date), include a credits line below the date line:
-    - Format: ::CREDITS:: <Extracted Rating/Mood Text>
+    - Format: `::CREDITS:: <Extracted Rating/Mood Text>`
     - If no clear rating/mood is found, omit this line entirely.
 Do not guess.
 4. **Joys Section:** A “joy” is a short story in a day’s diary entry.
 Most daily entries contain about three to five joys.
 Below the Date line (and Credits line, if present), include the joys section:
-    - Start with: ::JOYS::\n (exactly like this, including the newline).
+    - Start with: `::JOYS::\n` (exactly like this, including the newline).
-    - Each distinct "joy" or segment of the diary entry for that day should start with >J<  (note the space after <).
+    - Each distinct "joy" or segment of the diary entry for that day should start with `>J< ` (note the space after <).
-    - Joy Titles: If a joy has an identifiable title, this title should be the first line of the joy's content, immediately following >J< .
-The title line must begin with # (a hash symbol followed by a space).
+    - Joy Titles: If a joy has an identifiable title, this title should be the first line of the joy's content, immediately following `>J<` .
+The title line must begin with `# `(a hash symbol followed by a space).
 For example:
       ```
       >J< # This is the Title
       This is the body of the joy.
       ```
     - Joys can span multiple lines.
 Preserve original line breaks within a joy.
-    - Separate distinct joys within the same day with two newlines (\n\n).
+    - Separate distinct joys within the same day with two newlines (`\n\n`).
-    - If a day's entry has no text content after processing (e.g., after removing formatting markers, and it's not just a title), output (None)\n after ::JOYS::\n.
+    - If a day's entry has no text content after processing (e.g., after removing formatting markers, and it's not just a title), output `(None)\n` after `::JOYS::\n`.
 If it only contains a title but no subsequent body, it's still considered content.

 ## Processing Instructions:
 1. **Date Recognition & Conversion:**
     - Identify dates associated with diary entries, regardless of the original format or language (e.g., 2024年5月3日, May 3, 2024, 05/03/2024, 3 May 2024).
-    - Convert the recognized date accurately to the yyyy/MM/dd format.
+    - Convert the recognized date accurately to the `yyyy/MM/dd` format.
     - Ignore any day-of-the-week information (like (Friday)) present in the source text.
     - Discard any timestamp information (like 10:30 PM).
 2. **Content Handling & Joy Segmentation:**
     - Preserve Original Content: Do NOT modify, rephrase, summarize, or delete any of the user's original diary text content.
 Your only task is restructuring and adding the required tags.
     - Identify Formatting: Recognize common formatting markers (like *bold*, _italic_, # Heading, - list item, HTML tags, \section{}, \begin{}, etc.) or application-specific tags.
-Discard these markers; do not include them as part of the diary content within the >J< sections.
+Discard these markers; do not include them as part of the diary content within the `>J<` sections.
     - Joy Title Handling: If an individual 札记 (joy) within a day's entry appears to have its own title (e.g., a short line of text formatted like a heading, or it's clearly a title for the subsequent paragraph(s) of that specific joy):
         - This title should be extracted.
-        - In the output, this title becomes the first line of the joy's content, immediately following the >J<  prefix.
+        - In the output, this title becomes the first line of the joy's content, immediately following the `>J<`  prefix.
         - The title line itself must start with #  (a hash symbol followed by a space).
-For example: # My Joy Title.
+For example: `# My Joy Title`.
         - Example structure for a titled joy:
         ```
         >J< # This is the Title of the Joy